peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-To get more verbose help about the Arduino device, including
+To get more verbose help about the modular device, including
 information about the parameters each method takes, type two question
 marks ?? into the input field and press the 'Send' button or press the
 'Enter' key.